phpx-foundation/website/resources/markdown/world.md

 If you would like to contribute to this document, [pull requests are welcome](https://github.com/phpx-foundation/website/blob/main/resources/markdown/world.md).
 Not sure?
 [Join the PHP× Discord](https://discord.gg/wMy6Eeuwbu) first to discuss!

+## Adding a group to PHP×

+> [!note]
+> There has been a lot of interest in adding new groups to the site.
+It may take a couple
+> of days to get you added!
+(We're working on a better way to submit new groups through
+> the website—using Discord is a little less than ideal.)

+We're happy to add new groups to PHP× as long as there's an organizer ready to run the group (each group is run by a different organizer).

+### Existing Groups

+If you already have a group with an existing website, just [let Chris Morrell know on the Discord](https://discord.gg/wMy6Eeuwbu) and we'll add them to the list of external meetup sites (the bottom of the drop-down at the top of this page).

+### New Groups

+If you would like to start a new group, [get in touch with Chris Morrell on the Discord](https://discord.gg/wMy6Eeuwbu) and we'll walk you through getting set up.
+There has been a lot of interest, so it might take a few days!

 ## The PHP× site

 This site is a basic multi-tenant Laravel app.
 As of November 13, 2024, the following